UEFA approves final format and access list for its club competitions as of the 2024/25 season | Inside UEFA

 • One place shall be awarded to a home champion by extending from 4 to 5 the variety of golf equipment qualifying through the so-called “Champions Path”.

-• The closing two locations will go to the associations with the perfect collective efficiency by their golf equipment within the earlier season (complete variety of factors obtained divided by the variety of taking part golf equipment).
-Those two associations will earn one place for the membership greatest ranked within the home league behind the UEFA Champions League positions.
-For instance, on the finish of the present season the 2 associations including one membership to the Champions League, primarily based on the collective efficiency of their golf equipment can be England and the Netherlands.
+• The ultimate two locations will go to the associations with the perfect collective efficiency by their golf equipment within the earlier season (complete variety of factors obtained divided by the variety of collaborating golf equipment).
+Those two associations will earn one place for the membership finest ranked within the home league behind the UEFA Champions League positions.
+For instance, on the finish of the present season the 2 associations including one membership to the Champions League, primarily based on the collective efficiency of their golf equipment could be England and the Netherlands.

 • The UEFA Executive Committee as soon as once more confirmed that each one video games earlier than the ultimate will nonetheless be performed midweek, recognising the significance of the home calendar of video games throughout Europe.